mvrzan/salesforce-data-cloud-consent-api/ReadMe.md

 ## Should Forget cannot be undone

 When you call the `shouhldforget` action and set the `status=optin`, you cannot change that value back to `optout`.
 Be careful when making opting in this action.
 Supporting documentation can be found [here](https://issues.salesforce.com/issue/a028c00000j5kYOAAY/cdp-consent-api-does-not-support-optout-statuses-for-shouldforget-action).

+## API authentication

+NOTE: There is NO authentication built here.
+Meaning, if you deploy this as is, anyone can hit your API without any authorization present.

+# Personal notes

+## Why did you chose Fastify?

+I never used this framework, so this was a great opportunity for me to check it out.

+## Why Heroku?

+At the time of creating this project, I am a Salesforce employee.
+Since Salesforce owns Heroku, this was the "official" way of building a proof of concept.

+## What's with Next and Fastify plugin?

+Yeah...
+Not my brightest moment.
+I started building out the server with fastify and at the very end, there was a "need" to have a small UI.
+I saw the fastify and next.js plugin and decided to add it in.
+If I was doing the whole project again, I would not include a whole next library for this.

+## Wait, can't you just use Postman for this?

+Of course you can.
+The idea behind this project is to try something new.
+Don't forget, this is just a proof of concept, not a production level application.

 # Configuration